woodger/harp/readme.md

 #### harp.have(name, callback)

-- `name` <[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)> A case-sensitive string representing the [event type](https://developer.mozilla.org/en-US/docs/Web/Events) determine whether any of the matched elements are assigned the given property.
+- `name` <[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)> A case-sensitive string representing the determine whether any of the matched elements are assigned the given property.
 - `callback` <[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)> result executing a function for each matched element.
 - returns: `this`